 You may think that until the terms of Brexit are negotiated, there is no need to start preparing for it.
-In this blog, Alan Reid, Specialist Manufacturing Advisor at the Hub will take you through three potential scenarios for the outcome of negotiations and suggests steps so you can act now.
+In this blog, the Hub's Manufacturing team will take you through three potential scenarios for the outcome of negotiations and suggests steps so you can act now.

 Whilst politicians in Brussels and Westminster are still negotiating what March 2019 might look like for British trade, for lots of manufacturing firms Brexit starts now.

 Many manufacturing businesses operate in complex supply chains, reliant on international suppliers or servicing overseas customers.
 In all cases, Brexit will impact the cost of doing business overseas and the process to service this activity will also change.